italia/spid-cie-oidc-docs/docs/en/metadata_oidc_op.rst

     - |spid-icon| |cieid-icon|

-The OP Metadata contained in the <entity-type> **"openid_provider"** MUST contain at least the following mandatory parameters:
+The EC of an OP MUST configure a metadata of type **"openid_provider"**, that MUST contain at least the following mandatory parameters:

 .. list-table::
   :widths: 20 60 20